EricThomson/movie-crop/readme.md

   ever scale this up to a larger-scale image processing project you would definitely want to do this)
 - Have qt file open dialog
-- Make into larger scale GUI application rather than program.
+- Make into larger scale GUI application rather than procedural thing like this.